“I go to seek a Great Perhaps.” -François Rabelais.

 According to IIE and College Board Big Future, New York University enrolls the most international students, with non-residents representing 14 percent of the undergraduate student body.
 Private institutions with a high number and percentage of international students include USC, Columbia, Northeastern, BU, Penn, and Carnegie Mellon.
 State universities include Illinois, Purdue, UCLA, Arizona State, Michigan State, U. Washington, U. Michigan and many others.

 While the presence of international students has the potential to enrich education for all, language and culture barriers continue to create problems.
 In addition to limiting the number of seats for American students, the high, growing percentage of international undergraduates most likely drives up test score norms, inferred from the fact that students from countries such as China and South Korea are top performers on the PISA assessment and U.S. students are average or below.
 Such a challenge certainly should motivate U.S. applicants to practice more diligently for their standardized tests, because the competition is global and fierce.

 Your counselor will mention the above factors to manage expectations, but also will offer the reassuring news that there are thousands of accredited four-year colleges in the U.S. As Springer et al point out, “The crunch that drives the newspaper headlines and the anxiety that afflicts many families at college application time…is limited to about one hundred colleges that attract applicants from all over the country and the world and that are the most selective…” (p.
 5).

 You can also expect an overview of the college application process at your student’s particular high school.
 Your guidance department may ask you and your teen to fill out questionnaires to help generate the initial college list and provide input into the counselor recommendation that will accompany every application.
 If your student attends a large regional high school, where it is impossible for guidance counselors to get to know students individually, your family’s input into the counselor recommendation will become even more critical.
-Your family actually has an opportunity to have some control over the narrative by providing thoughtful input.
+Your family has an opportunity to have some control over the narrative by giving thoughtful input.